TOOP4EU/toop-simulator/README.md

     </bdxr:Extension>
 </bdxr:Endpoint>
 ```
-You **have to** provide a dummy base64 string in the `bdxr:Certificate` element for successfull schema parsing, which will be ignored
+You **have to** provide a dummy base64 string in the `bdxr:Certificate` element for successfull schema parsing,
-by the simulator.
+even though it will be ignored by the simulator.
+.
 The certificate file may be a
 [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding) or a
 [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) file.